Schedule Your Diagnostic Consultation

 And while many very small tech companies will begin aggressively marketing their services without really thinking through their product roadmap, there are many lessons that can be learned from professional product managers – which even the smallest marketing teams ought to listen to.

 2. Product management is about combining four types of expertise: business, market, domain, and technology.
-Job postings want all four, but you really need to realistically get two.
+Job postings want all four, but you really need to get two, realistically.
 (Johnson)

 3. Rather than an inward company focus, product managers need to focus externally on customers and the market.
 (Calvin Marshall, Former Product Manager at FedEx, Commerce One, and DHL)